tringi/rwspinlock/README.md

 ## Use cases
 * sharing lots of separate small pieces of data between processes
-* unfair locking of very short pieces of code
+* unfair (see below!) locking of very short pieces of code

 ## Especially NOT suitable:
 * for high contention scenarios: *backs off from spinning to eventually Sleep(1) which sleeps for LONG*
 * for critical sections longer than a few instructions: *use OS primitives instead*
 * where reentrancy is required: *this spin lock will not work at all*
-* where fair locking strategy is required
+* where fair locking strategy is required (see below!)

 ## Requirements
 * **Windows** Vista (due to use of GetTickCount64 function)